 Hotels are welcome culture turned into architecture

-destilat conducts basic research for hotel interior design
+destilat conducts basic research for hotel and interior design

 Relaxation, comfort and cosiness are the essential needs for which architects design hotel interiors.
 To make a hotel stay unforgettable, however, hotel interior design must go far beyond comfortable feather beds and a chic ambience.
 Even the number of stars is of little relevance to the success of outstanding hotel interior design.
 Interior design for reception, rooms, suites and lounges requires deep immersion.
 For destilat Interior Design Vienna, it is about exploring places and also carefully studying and understanding the people who run and visit these places.